vmleon/oci-multiplayer-old/livelabs/hol/ci/ci.md

 To help streamline the process, you'll use a custom script to create and publish container images to the OCI Container Registry.
 Container Registry makes it easy to store, share, and managed container images.
 Registries can be private (default) or public.

-**_Important_** The instructions in this lab are designed around the Cloud Shell and utilize some of the built-in session variables.
-Should you choose to complete this outside of cloud shell, you will need to locate those resource OCID's manually (Web UI or OCI CLI).

 Estimated Lab Time: 15 minutes